marciof/Eon/specification/specification.md

 ## List

-An immutable sequence of elements.
-It extends the map prototype by associating consecutive positive integers with elements in ascending order of keys, while keeping relative insertion order of other map keys.
+An immutable sequence of values.
+It extends the map prototype by associating consecutive positive integer keys in ascending order with values.

 ### Examples